 Maybe use a white-colored object to fill the unflattering shadows around the eyes, jaws, and nose.
 Adding another source of light to add a flattering catchlight to the subject’s eyes.

-Observe and try to fix areas that you can improve, maybe some shadows could help define your subject features while making the image more dramatic?
+Observe and try to fix areas that you can improve, maybe some shadows could help define your subject features while making the image more dramatic.

-You can use your gobo to create an area that transitions from the highlights to shadows.
+You can use your gobo to create an area that transitions from the highlights to the shadows.
 Such techniques are able to make the subject’s face more noticeable, while also making them appear thinner.